moussaKam/moussaKam.github.io/docs/_posts/2024-09-26-arabic-rag.markdown

 In summary, RAG automates this process.
 Instead of manually finding and injecting the relevant context, RAG uses a retriever model to scan a database of documents, retrieve the top documents relevant to the query, and incorporate them into the prompt for the LLM to produce a more accurate response.

-This tutorial will cover:
-1. Extracting Wikipedia content using Wikipedia's API.
-2. Efficiently handling large-scale data retrieval with multithreading.
-3. Chunking text for better handling by a language model.
-4. Building a document retriever using sentence embeddings.
-5. Using Gradio to create a simple interface for querying the system.
+In this tutorial, we will go through the following steps:

+1. **Select a Wikipedia page**—for example, [`الحرب العالمية الثانية`](https://ar.wikipedia.org/wiki/%D8%A7%D9%84%D8%AD%D8%B1%D8%A8_%D8%A7%D9%84%D8%B9%D8%A7%D9%84%D9%85%D9%8A%D8%A9_%D8%A7%D9%84%D8%AB%D8%A7%D9%86%D9%8A%D8%A9).
+We will extract the content of this page along with the content of all referenced pages.
+2. **Chunk the extracted content** into paragraphs of fixed length, with overlapping segments to preserve context.
+3. **Implement a document retriever** using an embedding model, and use it to embed all the chunks.
+4. **Retrieve the most relevant chunks** for the user's query using the document retriever.
+5. **Create an interactive Gradio interface** to handle the user's query and display the results.

-Let's dive into the core code and see how this system works step-by-step.
+Let's dive into the core code to see how this system works, step-by-step.

----

 ## Extracting Wikipedia Content Using Wikipedia's API